-It’s not been easy to learn how to live with my incurable disease.
-My stiff upper lip combined with an appetite for work didn’t really help in the end.
-In 2013 (circa 3 years after diagnosis), I finally found the time to work on the reasons for fatigue and many other symptoms – I worked on those and made some really good improvements.
-I still have issues but my cards are no longer close to my chest, they’re now on the table, particularly when speaking to doctors and close family.
-However, my poker face is still there, it’s just more relaxed.
+It’s not been easy to learn how to live with my incurable disease since diagnosis.
+Finding a balance between how I want to live and how to stay alive has been difficult.
+My “stiff upper lip” combined with an appetite for work didn’t really help in the end.
+In 2013 (three years after diagnosis), I finally found the time to work on the reasons for fatigue and many other symptoms.
+I made some really good improvements to my quality of life.
+I still have issues, but my cards are no longer close to my chest – they’re now more frequently on the table, particularly when speaking to doctors and close family.
+My poker face is still there for special occasions, just more relaxed!

 Just my way of coping.
 How about you?

 You may also enjoy my first Cure Magazine article “Cancer, it isn’t all about me”

 Hey Guys, I’m also active on Facebook.
 Like my page for even more news.